Battus polydamas antiquus

 Battus polydamas antiquus is an extinct subspecies of the Polydamas swallowtail within the butterfly family Papilionidae.
 It is only known by a drawing from 1770 by British entomologist Dru Drury.
 It was endemic to Antigua.

+Taxonomy

-There are 21 Battus polydamas subspecies.
-B. p. antiquus is the only subspecies currently listed as extinct.
-Dru Drury received his butterflies from a variety sources during a period of history when cartography was not precise.
+There are over 20 Battus polydamas subspecies.
+While many are considered rare, B. p. antiquus is the only subspecies currently listed as extinct.
+Dru Drury received his butterflies from a variety of sources during a period of history when cartography was not precise.
 There exists, to those who have examined his three-volume work Illustrations of Natural History, a plethora of errors in his taxonomy.
-Such errors may indicate that B. p. antiquus never existed at all.
-It may be the only butterfly said to have gone extinct on account of having never existed.
-It is a hypothetical extinct species.
+Such errors may indicate that B. p. antiquus never existed at all, though this is disputed.

 Description

 Drury's illustration depicts a male.
 The ground color of the forewings and hindwings is black.
 The upperside of the forewings consists of a row of eight green spots.
 The upper four spots are small.
 The sixth one is the biggest.
 The row of spots on the hindwing is narrower.